IpShot/EasyScript/README.md

 # EasyScript

-The easiest way to create and run your node.js scripts.
+Fast and easy way to create and run your node.js scripts.\
-No preparations required.
+No preparations and `npm install moduleName`.
+All missed modules will be installed automatically.

 ### How to use